johntyree/blag/posts/2015-08-18-arithmanic.md

     return (left, right)
 ```

-So now we have a way to choose individually bounded operands (to divide large
+So now we have a way to choose individually bounded operands, to divide large
-numbers by small numbers, for example) but we still need to present the
+numbers by small numbers, for example, but we still need to present the
 challenge to the user somehow.
 I've elected to represent the question and
-answer as a string and a value, for easy printing and validation of the
+answer as a string and a numeric value, for easy printing and validation of the
 response.

 ```python